- Teaches students:

 - February 2006

-In addition to composing and performing concert music and jazz in Brooklyn, I played in the rock bands Arpline and The Kiss Off and recorded for Universal Records with the super group Pure Love.
-I currently record and perform under the monikers Negation, Afterworldsmen, Sandglass and Marlowe Dies as well as performing live around New York with the post-punk band Cloak.
+I composed scores for commercials and Unicef, played in the rock bands Arpline and The Kiss Off and recorded for Universal Records with the super group Pure Love.
+I currently record under the monikers The Endless Cycle, Afterworldsmen, Sandglass and Marlowe Dies as well as performing live around New York with the post-punk band Cloak.

 At the end of 2017 I graduated from Hunter College with a Masters in Music Education (preK-12), which included high level conducting at Stuyvesant High School as part of my student teaching.
 I graduated from NYU in 2005 with a degree in music theory and composition (after completing 2 years as a jazz performance major on saxophone).
 I played in the rock bands Arpline and The Kiss Off and recorded for Universal Records with the super group Pure Love.
 I currently record and perform under the monikers Negation, Afterworldsmen, Sandglass and Marlowe Dies as well as performing live around New York with the post-punk band Cloak.

 I've been teaching both piano and music theory lessons since 2006 and have had great success with students.
 With my vast knowledge of esoteric and popular music genres (I'm comfortable with folk, death metal, modern jazz, indie rock, hip-hop... well, you get the point.
 I'm a music obsessive) I believe becoming a total musician should be a goal for any student but I enjoy the challenge that each individual brings to the table.

 *** Lesson Details ***